Chinmayeemahathi/no-code-workflow-platform/frontend/README.md

-No-Code / Low-Code Workflow Platform
+🧠 No-Code / Low-Code GenAI Workflow Platform

 This project is a No-Code / Low-Code Workflow Builder where users can visually create workflows using drag-and-drop components and execute them without writing any code.